Szumo/pyconpl-2018-talk/slides.md

 * You know when you see it
 * How many of you worked with it?
 * How many of you are working with legacy code right now?
-* In most cases, legacy code is converted to modern software language and platform - is it really?
+* "In most cases, legacy code is converted to modern software language and platform" - is it really?

 ---